zapier/zapier-platform-cli/README.md

 #   Most recent logs near the bottom.
 ```

-Good work, we've built a trigger locally and deployed it to Zapier.
+Good work, we've built a trigger locally and pushed it to Zapier.

 ### Adding Authentication